srph/angularjs-structure-styleguide/README.md

 **Write the file names of your directives (components) in StudlyCase**.

 *Why?
 I wanted to emphasize components.* In the future, I might tweak a huge part of the guide to *StudyClase*. *camelCase* does not seem to give proper emphasis to itself, so.

-### Q: Where do I put my tests or i18n?

-**Tests and i18n should be put close to our components as possible.**

-*Why?* This avoids the replication of our structure for our tests; and, makes them easier to view.

-### Q: How do I handle each language for the i18n?

-**The filename of each i18n should signify only the language it is supposed to handle**.
-If a component only has one i18n file, simply put it at the same directory it will be used with.

 ```
 |  ├── user